 “Can I just send you $1,000 now, and start paying ahead for next time?”

-Our coaching relationship was ending in a few months, but she’d already decided to renew.
+She had several months left in the coaching program, but she’d already decided to stay with me for another year.
 She’d come a long way from where she started, and she had no intention of stopping now.

 I’m no longer surprised when clients choose to continue.
 Their growth is real, and they are a stubborn, strong-willed, committed bunch.